Worst Metro Cities for Package Theft for 2024

 How we rank the worst metro cities for package theft

 This year’s package theft report is based on a combination of FBI crime statistics, an independent safety survey, and our own proprietary survey data.
-We collected responses from at least 150 people per state—totaling 7,500 participants nationwide—to get a clear, representative view of package theft across the US.
+We collected responses from at least 150 people per state—totaling 7,500 participants nationwide—to get a clear, representative view of package theft across the U.S.

 Two-thirds of survey respondents provided insights on various types of crime they had experienced, while the remaining third were all victims of package theft.
 This dual approach allowed us to analyze broader crime trends as well as zero in on the specifics of package theft.